Dreymeister/ASE285HW8/doc/design.md

 ## User Stories
 Requirement 1:
-    As a user, I would like my password to incoperate encryption purposes, so that only myself and the individuals I would allow my password & name are able to use my login credientials.
+    As a user, I want to create and implement the encryption between a plain text password file and be able to decyrpt the text file when needed.
+The file should be easily accessible when encryption and decyrption are needed.

 Requirement 2:
-    As a user, I want the password and name given to the system to match original input, so that I can use my credentials to login and access or restrict my account.
+    As a user, I want the password and name given to the system to match original input, so that I can use my credentials to login and access or restrict my account, I want to also store these files so that I can encrypt and decypt them locally.

 ## Integrated Design